Questions

 1. What is the timeframe from applying to entering the program?

-Applications must be submitted online by September 30, 2011 (5 p.m.
-EDT).
-All applications will be screened by the national program office (NPO) at the Robert Wood Johnson Foundation and will be sent to the National Advisory Committee (NAC) and the six participating universities for review in October/November 2011.
-Approximately 50 finalists will be selected in mid-December 2011 and interviews will occur in January 2012.
-Up to 12 scholars will be selected and notification to all finalists will occur (on a staggered basis) in mid to late February 2012.
-Scholars will enter the program in August to September 2012 depending upon the academic calendar of the specific university.
+Applications and references must be submitted online by September 20, 2013 (5 p.m.
+ET).
+All applications will be screened and reviewed by the National Program Office (NPO), the National Advisory Committee (NAC) and the participating universities during October and November 2013.
+Approximately 50 finalists will be selected in mid-December 2013 and interviews will occur in January 2014.
+Up to 12 scholars will be selected and notification to all finalists will occur (on a staggered basis) in mid to late February 2014.
+Scholars will enter the program in September 2014.

 2. How do I get an application for the program?

-You must apply only through our online system, which will be available through the program's Web site beginning July 2011.
+You may only apply through our online system, which will be available through the program's Web site beginning July 17, 2013.
 Instructions on how to apply through the online system will be available with the application information.

 Yes.
-Please contact the program site coordinator at any of the six participating universities.
+Please contact the program site coordinator at any of the four participating universities.

-Outstanding individuals who have completed their doctoral training in one of a variety of fields including, but not limited to, behavioral and social sciences, biological and natural sciences, health professions (e.g., M.D.s, nurses with Ph.D.s), public policy, public health, history, ethics and others (e.g., J.D.s, communications and urban planning) are eligible, regardless of the number of years since receiving their doctorate.
-Applicants must be citizens or permanent residents of the United States or its territories at the time of application to the program.
-All requirements for your doctorate (including the award of your doctoral degree or letter of completion from your registrar’s office) must be completed by the time of entry into the program (August or September 2012 depending upon the academic calendar of the specific university).
+Outstanding individuals who have completed their doctoral training in one of a variety of fields including, but not limited to, behavioral and social sciences, biological and natural sciences, health professions (e.g., M.D.s, nurses with Ph.D.s), public policy, public health, history and others (e.g., J.D.s, communications and urban planning) are eligible, regardless of the number of years since receiving their doctorate.
+Applicants must be citizens or permanent resident green card holders of the United States or its territories at the time of application to the program.
+All requirements for your doctorate (including the award of your doctoral degree or letter of completion from your registrar’s office) must be completed by the time of entry into the program (September 2014).
 Applicants should already have significant research experience.

-Additionally, applicants cannot be related by blood or marriage to any Officer* or Trustee of the Robert Wood Johnson Foundation, or be a descendant of the Foundation’s founder, Robert Wood Johnson. *The Officers are the Chairman of the Board of Trustees; President and CEO; Chief of Staff; General Counsel; Secretary; and Assistant Secretary of the Foundation.
+Additionally, applicants cannot be related by blood or marriage to any Officer* or Trustee of the Robert Wood Johnson Foundation, or be a descendant of its founder, Robert Wood Johnson. *The Officers are the Chairman of the Board of Trustees; President and CEO; Chief of Staff; General Counsel; Secretary; Assistant Secretary; Treasurer; and Assistant Treasurer of the Foundation.

 The Scholars in Health Policy Research Program (SHPR) also is a post-doctoral program sponsored by the Robert Wood Johnson Foundation.
 If you have a Ph.D. in sociology, economics, or political science, you may be eligible for the Scholars in Health Policy Research Program.
 The two programs are different in many ways and we suggest you review the Call for Applications for both programs as well as contact the national program offices and site directors at each of the program’s participating universities to answer any questions.